-You know you’re not hungry, but you still keep going back to the kitchen to look through the refrigerator and cabinets for something.
+You know you’re not hungry, but you still keep going back to the kitchen to look through the refrigerator and cabinets for something to eat.
 Or maybe you casually walk past the vending machine in the office to see if something looks good.
 Eating when you’re not hungry could be a sign of many things.
 Cravings, boredom and plain old bad habits are often the most common reasons.

 Here are a few tips to help detour you away from eating (or eating a lot less) when your body doesn’t need the food!

-Is Something Missing?: Opening and closing the refrigerator door, or obsessively thinking about what you’re going to eat next could be more that just boredom.
+Even though we should all eat right for our body type, everyone needs some amount of protein and fat in their diet to avoid feeling hungry, or the unruly need to snack.
+Opening and closing the refrigerator door, or obsessively thinking about what you’re going to eat next could be more that just boredom.
 Your diet could be missing some important nutrients, increasing cravings for food in general.
 Ask yourself these questions:

 What fat and protein am I including in my diet?
 Every meal needs to include some amount of healthy fat and protein.
 A few good suggestions include:

 - Handful of walnuts or cashews (fat + protein)